valinsky/bloxplorer/README.rst

 |CI| |version| |license| |downloads|

-**Bloxplorer** is a simple yet very effective Bitcoin and Liquid blockchain explorer.
+**Bloxplorer** is a simple and effective Bitcoin blockchain explorer.

 It allows developers to make use of the full power of the `Blockstream Esplora HTTP API
 <https://github.com/Blockstream/esplora/blob/master/API.md>`_ through a clean Python interface.